NovatecConsulting/react-workshop/src/accessibility-basics.md

 ---
 # Accessibility Basics

 Users of the web can have several impairments.
-This can be a temporary like a broken arm, situational like using a small screen, or a permanent impairment, for example blindness.
+This can be temporary like a broken arm, situational like using a small screen, or a permanent impairment, for example blindness.

 In order to build the web app in an inclusive way, there are several points to be taken care of: